iforking/vlog/README.md

 ## Setting by config file

-Loggers can also be set by config file.
+Loggers can also be set by a xml format config file.
 If a config file is used, all settings by code will not take effect, vlog only obey the config file.
 So you can set logger by code in your final or in your lib in development.
 When final routine is deployed, you can use a config file to meet your real need.

-The log config file uses xml format, vlog will load config file from path "vlog.xml" by default.
+Vlog will load config file from path "vlog.xml" by default.
-To use a different path, set env VLOG_CONFIG_FILE to you path, then run your routine.
+To use a different path, set env VLOG_CONFIG_FILE to you path, before start the routine.

 A sample config file looks like: